SathyaVen/Lab-Report-1---Week-2/index.md

 Next, find your lab account for CSE15L by Using this link:  [Account Lookup](https://sdacs.ucsd.edu/~icc/index.php)

 Open a new terminal on VS code (Command + Option + Control + Shift'  for Mac) or (Ctrl+' for Windows)

+Type the following command:

+`$ ssh cs15lsp22zz@ieng6.ucsd.edu`

+(with the "zz" replaced by your specific characters)